 The Great War: 1918-2018, Honoring the Centennial of the Armistice

-November 11, 2018 marks 100 years since the signing of the armistice between the World War I Allies and Germany.
+November 11, 2018 marked 100 years since the signing of the armistice between the World War I Allies and Germany.
 The signing took place at the 11th hour of the 11th day of the 11th month in 1918.
-Around the country, commemoration activities are taking place to mark the centennial, including a grand event in the works at the Washington State Capital (more on that to be posted here soon).
+Around the country, commemoration activities are took place to mark the centennial, including a grand event at the works at the Washington State Capital.

 Click here for a list of World War I monuments and memorials in Washington.

 Washington Soldiers carvings in quarries discovered in Loire River Valley

 Take a look at the graffiti in these three images.
 These names were carved into the stone walls of quarries in the Loire River Valley by soldiers from Washington during World War I.

 The graffiti is located in central France, in and near the town of Noyers sur Cher, the location of U.S. Army supply depots and training camps during the war.
 French historians note that soldiers had free time after completing the mandatory 30-day training and before deployment to the front lines, or while waiting for transportation home after the end of the war.
 The nearby limestone quarries were ideal for inscribing names and messages.
 Tuffeau limestone is relatively soft and has been used to construct the world-famous chateaus of the Lorie River Valley.